alecritson/Slugged/README.md

 ### Plugin settings

 ***Salt***
 Set the salt to use when hashing

 Default: `Change me to something`

 ***Default length***
-The length of the hash, the default length of the hash this will be overwritten with any length defined for a section
+The length of the hash, this will be overwritten with any length defined for a section

 Default: `8`

 ***Alphabet***
 The characters to use when generating the slug.

 Default: `abcdefghijklmnopqrstuvwxyz123456789`

 ***Sections***
 The only sections that will be listed are editable sections that have their own urls.
 If you add a length to a section this will override the default set above.
 A section must be enabled for the hashing to happen, regardless of whether you add a length override or not.

 ## Slugged fieldType
 If you don’t want the entries slug to be replaced, Slugged also comes with a fieldType that you can use, this will work regardless of what section settings are enabled.

+## Support, issues, feedback

+If you want to leave feedback about this project, feel free to get in touch on [twitter](https://twitter.com/alecritson) if you experience any issues please just create a new issue here on the Repo